VPV Purmersteijn

 Verenigde Purmerender Voetbalverenigingen "Purmersteijn", known as VPV Purmersteijn, is a football club based in Purmerend, North Holland, Netherlands.
-Currently members of the Vierde Divisie, the fifth tier of the Dutch football league system, they play their home matches at Sportpark Purmersteijn.
+Currently members of the Derde Divisie, the fourth tier of the Dutch football league system, they play their home matches at Sportpark Purmersteijn.
 The club's colours are white and blue.

 History

 Purmersteijn was founded on 5 May 1907 in Purmerend, making it one of the oldest football clubs in the province of North Holland.
 The club's name was proposed by founding member Ko Lankelma, who suggested "Purmersteijn" in reference to the historic Slot Purmersteijn, a former landmark of the city.
 Intended to reflect local heritage, the name provided the club with a clear cultural and geographic identity.
 The club played its first official match on 29 September 1907 against Sparta Edam and achieved early success with a regional championship in 1910.
 During the 1920s, the club secured additional lower-division titles, including league championships in 1920 and 1923, which enabled upward movement in the Dutch amateur football system.
 However, the club's fortunes varied, and by the 1930s it experienced relegations as well, winning the Vierde Klasse title in 1932 before rebuilding efforts resumed in the post-war years.

 A painting of Slot Purmersteijn in Purmerend, the castle that gave VPV Purmersteijn its name.

 In January 1946, Purmersteijn merged with local club Sandow, adopting the name VPV Purmersteijn—short for Verenigde Purmerender Voetbalverenigingen—to reflect the consolidation of football organisations in the city.
 The merger marked the start of a more stable period, culminating in the club's greatest success during the 1960s.

 In 1964, Purmersteijn won the championship of the KNVB Eerste Klasse (West I), which at the time represented the highest level of amateur football in the Netherlands.
 The title qualified the club for the national Sunday amateur championship, where it placed sixth among the regional winners.
 This period also saw several notable players emerge from the club, including Martin Koeman, who later played professionally for SC Heerenveen and FC Groningen, and whose sons Ronald and Erwin Koeman became international players.
 Cees de Wolf also began his career at Purmersteijn before joining Ajax, while Yuri Rose—later active at Heracles Almelo, Sparta Rotterdam, and FC Volendam—was another product of the club's youth ranks.

 Following the 1964 title, Purmersteijn was unable to maintain top-tier amateur status.
 By the late 1960s, the club had been relegated from the Eerste Klasse and spent subsequent decades fluctuating between the Tweede and Derde Klasse.
 While remaining a consistent presence in regional football, it did not claim further major titles during the remainder of the 20th century.